The Swarm (Schätzing novel): Plot

 Johanson finds out that one of the scientists has been working on a modified pheromone to eradicate the yrr completely.
 Johanson disagrees with this approach because the elimination of the yrr may completely destroy the marine ecosystem and thus the human race.
 Li, however, is unwilling to accept that dominance over the Earth may not be a God-given birthright of mankind, and the United States in particular.
 While she gives orders to have Johanson killed, the ship is attacked and crippled by the yrr and a final showdown ensues on the sinking Independence.

 Li races for the ship's DeepFlight midget submarines with two torpedoes containing the modified pheromone.
 The scientists are trying to stop her and at the same time implement their own plan to save humanity.
 She is stopped at the last moment by Johanson who gives his own life to detonate the torpedoes and kill Li.

 Karen Weaver, a scientific journalist, then manages to get hold of the last surviving submarine and dives into the depth of the oceans.
 There she releases a dead human pumped full of the yrr's natural pheromone, hoping to trigger an "emotional" response.
 This works and the yrr cease their attacks on humanity.

 The epilogue reveals that a year later, mankind is still recovering from the conflict with the swarm.
-The knowledge that humans are not the only intelligent lifeform on Earth has plunged most religious groups into chaos, while parts of the world still suffer from the epidemic the yrr sent to destroy the threat to their marine homeland.
+The knowledge that humans are not the only intelligent lifeform on Earth has plunged most religious groups into chaos.
+Parts of the world still suffer from the epidemic the yrr sent to destroy the threat to their marine homeland.
 Humanity now faces the difficult task of rebuilding their society and industry without coming into conflict with the ever-watching superpower under the sea again.